 Seating arrangements for the DASH-8 Q400 included 70, 74, or 78 passengers in a single-class arrangement, or 72 passengers in a two-class arrangement, with ten business seats forward.
 There were "airstair" passenger doors fore and aft on the left side of the aircraft, with the rear door forward of the baggage door; there were emergency exits on the right side of the aircraft opposite the passenger doors.

 Bombardier has now introduced a "Q400 NextGen" variant, the primary improvements being a modernized interior featuring LED lighting, and an updated avionics suite, provided by Thales.
 The first article was rolled out in 2009, and the variant is now being delivered.
+With plenty of early-production DASH-8s still in service, Field Aviation of Toronto has been offering "glass cockpit" upgrades to replace the old "steam gauge" cockpits, with a number of airlines taking them up on the offer.BACK_TO_TOP

 * Militarized variants of the DASH-8 were given the designation of "DASH-8M".
-Canadian forces obtained six DASH-8M-100 machines, two as more or less stock "CC-142" personnel & cargo transports, six as "CT-142" navigation trainers, with a mapping radar system in an extended nose radome.
+Canadian forces obtained six DASH-8M-100 machines -- two as more or less stock "CC-142" personnel & cargo transports; six as "CT-142" navigation trainers, with a mapping radar system in an extended nose radome.

 The US Air Force obtained two DASH-8M-100 machines under the designation of "E-9A", nicknamed "Widgets", for missile range control, operating out of Florida.
 These aircraft had telemetry relays for missile and drone control, plus an AN/APS-128D surveillance radar in a belly radome and a large side-looking phased-array radar in fairing running along the lower right side of the aircraft.
+The US Army also flies one or more special-mission DHC-8 characterized by a long nose and other sensor fits; details have not been released and they appear to be single-mission platforms, possibly acquired by the ODIN program.
+Comments have been made that the US Army wants to obtain nine ARL machines based on the Dash-8 instead of the Dash-7, but no details have been made public on this matter.

 Five DASH-8 Series 200A machines were obtained by the Australian Customs Service as "Coastwatch Maritime Surveillance Aircraft (MSA)."
-These machines were fitted with a Raytheon SV1022 Sea-Vue surveillance radar in a belly radome, an electro-optic / infrared imager in a turret under the nose, and a satellite datalink system.
+These machines were fitted with a Raytheon SeaVue surveillance radar in a belly radome, an electro-optic / infrared imager in a turret under the nose, and a satellite datalink system.
 They were also fitted with observation ports and a hatch for dropping rescue kit.
 They were later complemented by five more machines, three of them Series 300 variants with additional fuel capacity for longer patrol endurance.
-The fleet has received updated Sea-Vue radar, a modernized imager turret, and other updated avionics.
+The fleet has received updated SeaVue radar, a modernized imager turret, and other updated avionics.

 * One of the little oddities about the DASH-8-100 is that there are quite a few drawings floating around that show it to have the large baggage forward and the passenger door to the rear on the left side of the fuselage, but I couldn't find any photos that showed the door arrangement to be anything but the reverse.
 I can't figure out if any machines were ever built in such a configuration -- it's a bit hard to understand what the point of it would have been -- and it appears that this misunderstanding was due to early drawings released by DHC, or some artist who just got it wrong.